 Social media has been responsible for spreading dangerous trends such as the Tide Pod Challenge, Blackout Challenge, and Fire Challenge.
 Many influencers participate in or encourage these harmful activities, putting lives at risk.

-Table: Notorious Influencer Scandals
+Notorious Influencer Scandals

 Influencer Name | Controversy | Consequence |